devjustingraham/nextjs-javascript-startup-script/README.md

-# nextjs-javascript-startup-script
+# nextjs-typescript-startup-script
-Startup template running NextJS in the JavaScript framework
+Startup template running NextJS in the TypeScript framework